Skip to content

 Project overview

-The Oceanid Optical Compressor is adapted from the Pete Cornish OC-1 Optical Compressor, traced by Aion FX in 2019.
+The Oceanid Optical Compressor is adapted from the Pete Cornish OC-1 Optical Compressor, originally released in 2014 and traced by Aion FX in 2019.

-The OC-1 is indeed an original circuit as Pete Cornish claims, and it bears the marks of careful design, without any clear comparisons to anything else out there.
+The OC-1 is an original circuit, and it bears the marks of careful design, without any clear comparisons to anything else out there.
 It uses the LDR-to-ground method of volume reduction as seen in early optical limiter circuits like the LA2A, but the methods of generating the LED control voltage from the envelope are unique, and the clean-blend circuit is a little more complex than what you normally see.

 The Oceanid is a faithful reproduction of the OC-1 circuit, but with one major addition: an internal slide switch allowing the pedal to be used in true-bypass mode instead of buffered bypass.
 As with the Klon KTR, the buffered mode is “almost always better”, but with this feature, you can determine for yourself.